Category methodology

 Reliability and support confidence

-- Build candidate set from active UK-relevant products with current, verifiable documentation.
+- Build candidate sets from UK-relevant products with current, verifiable documentation and a coherent product family for the route.

-- Assign Top 4 ranks only when each pick has a clear buyer fit and documented winner reason.
+- Assign Top 4 ranks only when each pick has a clear buyer role, documented winner reason, and route-fit rationale.

-- Unverifiable claims on core picture quality, compatibility, or support outcomes.
+- Unverifiable claims on picture quality, HDR, input lag, brightness, contrast, burn-in, motion clarity, acoustic performance, surge protection, or safety outcomes.

-- Pricing or warranty terms that cannot be explained clearly to readers.
+- Pricing, warranty, delivery, return, compatibility, or listing-variant terms that cannot be explained clearly to readers.

 - UK relevance gaps that materially weaken common buyer intents.

-- Product status risk signals that make recommendation confidence unstable.
+- Product status, merchant, or support risk signals that make recommendation confidence unstable.

 -